Xianxia: It Looks Like An Epic Game Life

 This actually gives me some ideas

-A small number of Xianxia though take place in the modern day world of China.
-However, for whatever strange reason, the mystic effects of those worlds appear there.
-China is a culture that says nature is malleable.
+Not that there aren’t Xianxia that take place in the modern day China.
+But for some reason, the mystic effects of those worlds appear there.
+Thing is Chinese culture says nature is malleable.
 Or at least that’s what The Wandering Earth suggests.
+So why wouldn’t people from those worlds make the “real” one like theirs?
 By using their knowledge of those fantasy worlds, the MCs gain the powers.
-Chatrooms seem to be a common place to do this.
-Otherwise MCs just come back from the fantastic worlds with their knowledge.
+Say what’s more believable; a hero bringing their cultivation techniques back or a chatroom that brings them there?

 Meaning?

-People like to make fun of games as they are for the purpose of entertainment.
+People like to make fun of games as just mindless entertainment.
 But they actually make subtle improvements to people’s development.
 Besides improving hand-eye coordination; games teach real skills like resource management, social skills, problem solving, and innovation.
-There is not a single time when an MC does not go and help others to get by.
+There is not a single time when a hero does not go and help others to get by.
 A lot of times there are ulterior motives, but they do seem to enjoy themselves in companionship.

 These People are Reading Not Playing

 Avatars aren’t just for the MC, they’re for the reader too.
 As they go along with the MC on their journey, a reader gains a sense of empowerment.
 This can fill the reader with confidence and in turn inspire them to make decisions in life.
-Of course they can’t smash mountains.
-With their willpower though they don’t need to.
+Besides it’s not like people don’t do this watching livestreamers.
+Of course nobody can smash mountains.
+But you know what; getting the willpower to get through life is enough.

 What Xianxia Do You Recommend?